1iveowl/HttpMachine.PCL/README.md

 This is a fork of the great work done by Benjamin van der Veen.
 [The Original HttpMachine](https://github.com/bvanderveen/httpmachine)

-HttpMachine is a C# HTTP request parser.
+HttpMachine.PCL is a combined C# HTTP request/reponse parser.
 It implements a state machine with [Adrian Thurston](http://www.complang.org/thurston/)'s excellent state machine compiler, [Ragel](http://www.complang.org/ragel/).
-Because Ragel supports C, D, Java, Ruby, it wouldn't be hard to port this library to those languages.
+Because Ragel supports C#, Java, Ruby, C++ and more.

 HttpMachine is Copyright (c) 2011 [Benjamin van der Veen](http://bvanderveen.com).
 HttpMachine is licensed under the MIT License.
 See LICENSE.txt.

-I've forked this project as Benjamin no longer is maintaining the work and I needed some updates for a project of mine.
+I've forked this project as Benjamin no longer is maintaining the work.

-## Features
+## Original Features

 - HTTP/1.1 and 1.0
 - Supports pipelined requests
 - Tells your server if it should keep-alive
 - Extracts the length of the entity body
 - Support for parsing responses and request in one combined parser.

-Updates:
+## Updates Added to HttpMachine.PCL
 - Updated the Nuget to the most recent code base provided by the original project.
 - The HttpMachine.PCL a PCL that can be used on Windows 8+, .NET 4.5+, Xamarin.Android, Xamarin.iOS and ASP.NET Core 1.0+
 - From Nuget ver.
-0.9.5.1 the Http Method now accepts these additional four characters: "$ - , .".
+1.0 the Http Method now accepts these additional four characters: "$ - , .".
+- From Nuget ver 1.1.1 the parser has been combined into one Request/Reponse parser.
+Filter on `MessageType` to see what type was passed.
-- Can now mange Zero Lenght Headers - for example EXT: as using in UPnP
+- Can now mange Zero Lenght Headers - for example EXT: as used in UPnP

 ## How to use
 ### Implement a parser handler: